 Living here, the mental effects of living in war-torn Syria started to surface.
 “One day, when we were living in the camp in Jordan, military planes went over us in the sky.
 Reem got scared.
 From that time, she didn’t want to talk to anyone, she wanted to eat on her own, play with her toys on her own and be by herself.”

-In Azraq refugee camp the International Rescue Committee and Sesame Workshop, the non-profit behind Sesame Street, run a programme called Ahlan Simsim - meaning Welcome Sesame in Arabic - that helps children recover from trauma and deal with stress.
+In Azraq refugee camp the International Rescue Committee runs Ahlan Simsim, an early childhood development program that is part of a larger partnership with Sesame Workshop, the non-profit behind Sesame Street.
+The name means Welcome Sesame in Arabic, and the program helps children recover from trauma and deal with stress.
 Play is a huge part of the recovery and for Hasina and Mohammad’s children, it’s been vital.
 “Play is like medicine for my children.
 For most children, it’s fun to play – but for my children, it’s a need.”

 Reem, Hiba and Rayan have all benefited from Ahlan Simsim.
 “At the beginning they were shy and wouldn’t talk to anyone,” Radia, a volunteer at the centre explains.
 “Reem used to put her chair next to the door and wait there alone.
 It took a month, but they started to interact with children.”